Reid-T-W/alx-backend-javascript/0x00-ES6_basic/README.md

 ## Task 9.
 ES6 method properties
 Modifies the getFullBudgetObject function to use ES6 method properties
 ## Task 10.
 For...of Loops
 The function appendToEachArrayValue is modified to use ES6’s for...of
+## Task 11.
+Iterator
+Returns an object created from parameters